• Skip to primary navigation

 Efficiency: 4/5

-Hosting a trivia or quiz night is perfect for the education space, and much-loved by adults and kids alike.
+Hosting a quiz night is perfect for the education space, and much-loved by adults and kids alike.
 Sometimes the best charity fundraising ideas are realized when light competition is involved.
 All you need is creativity, imagination, and a strong theme to get attendees excited.

 This charity event can be hosted online or in-person.
 The venue is critical, so choose wisely!
 Sell tickets to the evening a few weeks in advance, and invest time developing fun and challenging questions for your theme.
 Rock music, Harry Potter, Movies from the 80’s – the sky’s the limit.